aotimme/gocsv/README.md

 - `--columns` (optional, shorthand `-c`) A comma-separated list of the columns to filter against.
 If no columns are specified, then filter checks every column on a row.
 If a row matches on any of the columns, the row is considered a match.
 See [Specifying Columns](#specifying-columns) for more details.
 - `--regex` (optional) Regular expression to use to match against.
+- `--case-insensitive` (optional, shorthand `-i`) When using the `--regex` flag, use this flag to specify a case insensitive match rather than the default case sensitive match.
 - `--gt` , `--gte`, `--lt`, `--lte` (optional) Compare against a number.
 - `--exclude` (optional) Exclude rows that match.
 Default is to include.